ejmeitz/CumulantAnalysis.jl/README.md

 ### Installation

-This package depends on LatticeDynamicsToolkit.jl which is an unregistered package.
+This package depends on LatticeDynamicsToolkit.jl which is an unregistered package and requires Linux (macOS might work, Windows will not).
 To install in your chosen environment run:

 ```julia
 using Pkg